holochain/docs-pages/src/pages/references/enable-holo.md

 ```
 :::

-Finally we need to install the `npm` dependencies with:
+Finally, install the `npm` dependencies with:

 ```shellsession
 npm install